 Standard emissions factors based on the carbon content of the fuel input are used.
-For purchased electricity, Penn State uses the emissions factors provided by eGRID (Emissions and Generation Resource Integrated Database) for the specific region the campus is in.
+For purchased electricity, Penn State uses the emissions factors provided by EPA's eGRID (Emissions and Generation Resource Integrated Database) for the specific region a campus is in.
 University Park, Beaver, Fayette, Greater Allegheny, Mont Alto, New Kensington and Shenango campuses are located in the RFCW region.
 The remaining campuses are located in RFCE.
 The inventory calculates transmission loss based on the most recent data provided from eGRID.
-(Y2012-9.17%)
+(Y2016-4.49%)

-Electricity - Actual invoice data from the power provider is used.
+Purchased Electricity - Invoice data from the power provider is used.

 Standard emissions factors based on the carbon content of the fuel input are used.